 Just because you think you might cause inconvenience for others, that doesn’t mean you should ignore your need for moving.
 It is good to get up from your seat every two hours, stretch your legs, rotate your ankles, flex your toes, and have a walk.
-That’s the best way to avoid the risk of deep vein thrombosis, serious jeopardy for obese flyers.
+That’s the best way to avoid the risk of deep vein thrombosis, a serious jeopardy for obese flyers.

 15. Pay a guest visit to the first class.

-Put on your best puppy eyes and politely ask the flight attendant if it could be possible to use the bathroom in the first class.
+Put on your best puppy eyes and politely ask the flight attendant if it would be possible to use the bathroom in the first class.
 That one is typically more spacious than those squeezed in the coach section, and with a steward full of understanding, you might unexpectedly upgrade your toilet visit experience.

 Flying while fat – Conclusion

 If one is overweight, it doesn’t mean he or she should settle for a sedentary lifestyle.
 People of size also want to travel, but the travel industry is rarely designed to accommodate them.

 This doesn’t mean that the urge for traveling among the large-bodied passengers is dying down.
 In ten years, more than 16,000 people joined the Facebook community for fat passengers.
 In 2015, a subgroup for superfat passengers had to be formed, with 1.600 members.